-Transco is an interstate natural gas transmission company that owns and operates a 9,800-mile natural gas pipeline system extending from Texas, Louisiana, Mississippi and the offshore Gulf of Mexico through Alabama, Georgia, South Carolina, North Carolina, Virginia, Maryland, Pennsylvania, and New Jersey to the New York City metropolitan area.
-The system serves customers in Texas and 12 southeast and Atlantic seaboard states, including major metropolitan areas in Georgia, North Carolina, Washington, D.C., New York, New Jersey and Pennsylvania.
-As of December 31, 2012, Transco's system had a mainline delivery capacity of approximately 5.8 one million dekatherms of natural gas per day from its production areas to its primary markets, including delivery capacity from the mainline to locations on its Mobile Bay Lateral.
-Using its Leidy Line along with market-area storage and transportation capacity, Transco can deliver an additional four one million dekatherms of natural gas per day for a system-wide delivery capacity total of approximately 9.8 one million dekatherms of natural gas per day.
-Transco's system includes 45 compressor stations, four underground storage fields, and an liquid natural gas (LNG) storage facility.
-Compression facilities at sea level-rated capacity total approximately 1.5 million horsepower.
+Transco is an interstate natural gas transmission company that owns and operates approximately 9,700-mile natural gas pipeline system extending from Texas, Louisiana, Mississippi and the offshore Gulf of Mexico through Alabama, Georgia, South Carolina, North Carolina, Virginia, Maryland, Delaware, Pennsylvania and New Jersey to the New York City metropolitan area.
+The system serves customers in Texas and approximately 10 southeast and Atlantic seaboard states, including metropolitan areas in Georgia, North Carolina, Washington, District of Columbia, Maryland, New York, New Jersey and Pennsylvania.
+Transco's system has a delivery capacity of approximately 6.4 MMdth of natural gas per day from its production areas to its markets, including delivery capacity from the mainline to locations on its Mobile Bay Lateral.
+Using its Leidy Line along with market-area storage and transportation capacity, Transco can deliver approximately 5.1 MMdth of natural gas per day for a system-wide delivery capacity of over 11.5 MMdth of natural gas per day.
+Transco's system includes approximately 40 compressor stations, over four underground storage fields and a liquefied natural gas (LNG) storage facility.
+Compression facilities at sea level-rated capacity total approximately 1.8 million horsepower.

 Transco's natural gas transportation customers are public utilities and municipalities that provide service to residential, commercial, industrial and electric generation end users.
 Shippers on Transco's system include public utilities, municipalities, intrastate pipelines, direct industrial users, electrical generators, gas marketers and producers.
-Transco has natural gas storage capacity in four underground storage fields located on or near its pipeline system or market areas and operates two of these storage fields.
+Transco has natural gas storage capacity in approximately four underground storage fields located on or near its pipeline system or market areas and operates over two of these storage fields.
 Transco also has storage capacity in an LNG storage facility that it owns and operates.
-The total usable gas storage capacity available to Transco and its customers in such underground storage fields and LNG storage facility and through storage service contracts is approximately 200 one billion cubic feet of natural gas.
-As of December 31, 2012, its customers had stored in its facilities approximately 150 one billion cubic feet of natural gas.
-In addition, wholly owned subsidiaries of Transco operate and hold a 35% ownership interest in Pine Needle LNG Company, LLC, an LNG storage facility with four one billion cubic feet of storage capacity.
+The total usable gas storage capacity available to Transco and its customers in such underground storage fields and LNG storage facility and through storage service contracts is approximately 200 billion cubic feet (Bcf) of natural gas.
+Transco's customers had stored in its facilities approximately 160 Bcf of natural gas.
+In addition, subsidiaries of Transco operate and hold equity-method investment in Pine Needle LNG Company, LLC, an LNG storage facility with approximately four Bcf of storage capacity.

-Williams Partners’ midstream business, which is a natural gas gatherer and processor, has primary service areas concentrated in producing basins in Colorado, New Mexico, Wyoming, the Gulf of Mexico, and Pennsylvania.
-The primary businesses are natural gas gathering, treating, and processing; NGL fractionation, storage and transportation, and oil transportation.
-Williams Partners’ gathering systems receive natural gas from producers' oil and natural gas wells and gather these volumes to gas processing, treating or redelivery facilities.
-Williams Partners' treating facilities remove water vapor, carbon dioxide, and other contaminants and collect condensate, but do not extract NGLs.
-NGL products include ethane, propane and normal butane.
-The Company’s gas processing services generate revenues primarily from fee-based contracts, keep-whole contracts and percent-of-liquids processing contracts.
+The Company's midstream business is the natural gas gatherers and processors, which has primary service areas concentrated in producing basins in Arkansas, Colorado, New Mexico, Oklahoma, Texas, Wyoming, the Gulf of Mexico, Louisiana, Pennsylvania, West Virginia, New York and Ohio.
+The primary businesses are natural gas gathering, treating and processing; NGL fractionation, storage and transportation; crude oil transportation, and olefins production.
+It also owns and operates gas gathering and processing assets and pipelines within the onshore, offshore shelf and deepwater areas in and around the Gulf Coast states of Texas, Louisiana, Mississippi and Alabama.
+Its gathering systems receive natural gas from producers' oil and natural gas wells and gather these volumes to gas processing, treating or redelivery facilities.
+The Williams Partners' treating facilities remove water vapor, carbon dioxide, and other contaminants and collect condensate, but do not extract NGLs.
+Its processing plants extract the NGLs in addition to removing water vapor, carbon dioxide and other contaminants.

 Williams Companies Inc